Children & young people (12-17 years) COVID-19 Vaccination

 - Those who have underlying health conditions which put them at higher risk of serious disease and mortality).

-- Those who are in receipt of a carer’s allowance, or those who are the main carer of an elderly or disabled person whose welfare may be at risk if the carer falls ill.
+- Those who are in receipt of a carer’s allowance, or are the main carer of an elderly or disabled person whose welfare may be at risk if the carer falls ill.

 - Those who share living accommodation on most days (and therefore for whom continuing close contact is unavoidable) with individuals who are immunosuppressed.

-- Those who are within 3 months of their 18th
+- Those who are within three months of their 18th birthday

-Eligible children aged 12-15 (see 2a and 2b above) will be offered 2 doses of Pfizer vaccine, which is the only Covid-19 vaccine authorised for children (aged 12 and over) in the UK.
+Eligible children aged 12-15 (see below) will be offered 2 doses of Pfizer vaccine, which is the only Covid-19 vaccine authorised for children (aged 12 and over) in the UK.

 There are additional clinical and safeguarding requirements that vaccination sites must meet in order to vaccinate those aged 12-15 and 16-17.
 Not all of the places currently vaccinating adults will be able to vaccinate children and young people.